milleruk/wordpress-docker-traefik/README.md

 * `wp-data` – used to store and restore database dumps
 * `wp-app` – the location of your WordPress application

-The containers are now built and running.
-You should be able to access the WordPress installation with the configured IP in the browser address.
-By default it is `http://127.0.0.1`.

 For convenience you may add a new entry into your hosts file.